Viola Concerto (Bartók): Differences between editions

-There are some large discrepancies between the different editions.
+There are some discrepancies between the different editions.
 Some are as simple as the metronome markings.
 Each editor also had very different interpretations of fingerings for the concerto.
 One edition suggests beginning the first movement on the open A string, while others suggest beginning on the D string.
 The Peter Bartók edition, especially, has interesting fingerings because Neubauer edited most of the viola part.

 Many bowings also differ between different editions, some of them inserted specifically to accent certain rhythms and high notes, such as in mm.
 8-10 in Serly's edition, where Primrose included some bowing suggestions to emphasize the syncopation.

 Overall, there are significant surface-level discrepancies such as bowings, fingerings and dynamics.
 Some editions contain more changes than editor markings; in Peter Bartók's revision, measures are added, completely missing, or with note changes.